 “1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.8, paragraph 2 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Section 1., number the existing paragraph as 1.1. and add a new paragraph to read:

-“1.2 This regulation does not apply to vehicles of category Y.”
+“1.2.
+This regulation does not apply to vehicles of category Y.”

 Paragraph 2.9., amend to read: